Blog » How Much Does It Cost to Make a Mobile App in 2021?

 Gone are the days of turning on your PC just to check your email or ping a friend on Facebook.
-These days, people are spending more time on their mobile phones where they can checkout items, chat with friends, or browse through an online catalog.
+These days, people are spending more time on their mobile phones where they can check out items, chat with friends, or browse through an online catalog.
 Thanks to those mobile apps that you can sneak quickly and are super easy to download from Apple Store and Google Play Store.

 There are no-code mobile app development frameworks available that may be good for initial POC, but real mobile apps usually involve a lot more complicated flows and require solid development processes.

-There are many factors to consider in determining the mobile app development cost, which includes deciding between getting a few in-house mobile app developers and outsourcing to a firm or using a freelancer.
+There are many factors to consider in determining the mobile app development cost, which include deciding between getting a few in-house mobile app developers and outsourcing to a firm or using a freelancer.
 But regardless of whether you are outsourcing the project to a development company or building an in-house team, there are some factors that will definitely trigger the fluctuation in the costs of the app.

 How Much Does It Cost To Build An App?

 A Kinvey CIO study suggested that the average cost to develop an app for an organization is $270,000.
 VDC research puts that number closer to $140,000.
 We’ve built amazing apps for as low as $10,000, and we’ve built them for over $200,000.
-So the real answer regarding the cost is that it entirely depends on the scope of the project and the complexity of features.
+So the real answer regarding the cost is that it entirely depends on the scope of the project and the complexity of its features.

-Keep in mind, however that that is just the cost of the initial version of the app.
+Keep in mind, however, that that is just the cost of the initial version of the app.
 App maintenance carries another price tag.
-An old Forrester survey showcased the app maintenance pricing way back 2012 wherein the cost to build an app that time was between $50,000 and $100,000, which was only a third of the overall cost.
+An old Forrester survey showcased the app maintenance pricing way back in 2012 wherein the cost to build an app at that time was between $50,000 and $100,000, which was only a third of the overall cost.
 App maintenance, updates, upgrades, and future iterations are all needed to factor in the cost breakdown.